Charles E. Menifield, PhD (Bio)

 Dr. Charles E. Menifield is Dean of the School of Public Affairs and Administration at Rutgers University–Newark, and served as dean of the school from Sept.
 2017 to June 2022.
-His research interests lie primarily in the areas of budgeting and financial management, public health and welfare, and minority politics.
+His research interests lie primarily in the areas of budgeting and financial management, public health and welfare, and policing.
 Other areas include public management information systems, education finance, and public administration education.
 He has two books on minority politics and two books on public budgeting and financial management.
-His current research examines the prevalence of obesity, infant mortality, and other health care factors on children.
+His current research examines factors that impact police killings.

 He has twice been a Visiting Scholar at the Congressional Budget Office in Washington, D.C., where he did extensive research on state implementation of the Children’s Health Insurance Program (CHIP).
 Prior to working in Washington, he was an Associate Professor of political science and public administration at Mississippi State University and an Assistant Professor at Murray State University.